B23579/ring/README.md

 # Process  to compute 3d matrix-matrix addition in parallel using a 1D toplogy

-On the login node compiled the program `sum3Dmatrix.cpp` using the following syntax
+On the login node compile the program `sum3Dmatrix.cpp` using

 ```
 module load openmpi-4.1.1+gnu-9.3.0